-Once we arrived at the Grand Canyon depot, we had 3 hours, 45 minutes to explore the canyon.
+Once we arrived at the Grand Canyon Depot, we had almost four hours to explore the canyon.
 We wandered through the Bright Angel Lodge, along the Canyon pathway to the trails.
-Our walk along the trails allowed us to view the Grand Canyon in all it’s gorgeous glory!
+Our walk along the trails allowed us to view the Grand Canyon in all its gorgeous glory!

-After our hike, we had a lovely lunch at the El Tovar hotel, we toured the Hopi House and watched Indian Hoop Dancers perform.
+After our hike, we had a lovely lunch at the El Tovar hotel, toured the Hopi House, and watched Indian Hoop Dancers perform.

 Bandits Attack The Train!

 I decided to surprise Little Man on the trip back by upgrading our tickets to the First Class train.
-The big difference between coach and First class was nicer seating, as well as free snacks such as cheese and crackers, veggies and dip, and free soft drinks.
+The big difference between Coach and First class was nicer seating, as well as free snacks such as cheese and crackers, veggies and dip, and free soft drinks.
 They also had cocktail selections, but since I would be driving when we got back to Williams, I did not partake.
-Our train attendant, Mimi, pointed out landscape landmarks, such as the San Francisco peaks, and other mountains.
+Our train attendant, Mimi, pointed out landscape landmarks, such as the San Francisco Peaks, and other mountains.
 The cowboy singers came back to serenade us, but were interrupted by a commotion outside…we were getting “robbed” by masked robbers!
 Talk about a Grand Canyon Railway Adventure!
-The “robbers” rode next to the train on horses, guns blazing, until the train stopped to let them board.
+The “robbers” rode next to the train on horses with guns blazing until the train stopped to let them aboard.